Our Favorite: Dr. Gary’s Best Breed Breed German Dog Diet

 - Some owners state their dogs were gassy after a few feedings of this brand

 Iams is a name that many pet parents trust, and for good reason.
 Iams has had a long history of providing quality food to pets, and they have one of the best prices for the ingredients.
 The first ingredient of the Iams brand is real chicken; however, there are some grains in this food.
 There are also a few by-products included in the food— chicken by-product meal, for instance.
 So if your dog has any type of allergy, you might want to choose another food on our list.
 Also, where many other foods include glucosamine and chondroitin for joint health, Iams adds Vitamin E, Vitamin B12, and some others instead.
 There are also some preservatives in this food, so, if you don’t want your dog eating food with any kind of chemicals or preservatives, choose a different food.
 Otherwise, Iams offers a quality product that many German Shepherd owners swear by.
-It’s a dog food that’s good for adult German Shepherds.
+It’s a dog food that’s good for German Shepherd adults.

 The All-Natural High Protein Dry Dog Food: Crave Grain Free High Protein